fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) |  [Back to BundleStructuralInfo](#bundlestructuralinfo)

 ###### IsAnnotationOf (WrittenResource)
 **Description:** &#x1F4A5; The IsAnnotationOf element contains a PID that uniquely identifies the file annotated by the file described in this component.
+The IsAnnotationOf relationship is based on the `isAnnotationOf` relationship of the [Fedora Relationship Ontology](http://www.fedora.info/definitions/1/0/fedora-relsext-ontology.rdfs).

 	Discovery:					no
 	Display:					page